adamjreed/locomotion/README.md

 - [ ] Better state management (probably Redux) on the frontend

 Here are a few features I'd like to add over time:
+- [ ] Add some client-side state to preserve city selection across sessions.
-- [ ] More cities (just Chicago for now because their [developer resources](https://www.transitchicago.com/developers/) are awesome)
+- [ ] More cities (just Chicago for now because their [developer resources](https://www.transitchicago.com/developers/) are awesome).
 - [ ] Interactivity on stations and trains.
-Show upcoming trains for stations and show station estimates for trains.
+Show upcoming trains for stations and show station arrival estimates for trains.
 - [ ] Reliability tracking on transit systems.
 Instead of just passing info to frontend, API saves it in a database and can report metrics like percentage of on-time arrivals per station, line, run, etc.